jmgilman/rustify/README.md

 > A Rust library for interacting with HTTP API endpoints

-Rustify is a small library writtein in Rust which eases the burden of scaffolding HTTP APIs.
+Rustify is a small library written in Rust which eases the burden of scaffolding HTTP APIs.
 It provides an `Endpoint` trait along with a macro helper which allows templating various remote endpoints.
 Both asynchronous and synchrounous clients are offered for executing requests against endpoints with